 Please prepare your submission to meet the following standards (this may be used as your checklist before you send us your manuscript):

-- a corresponding author address, including postal address, Telephone, Fax and email.
+• The corresponding author address, including postal address, phone No., Fax No. and E-mail address.

 An abstract should be presented in English and in Russian (if possible), recommended length 1500 to 2000 characters.
 Keywords should be also provided (3 to 8 for each abstract), as well as a short ‘running title’ of fewer than 40 characters.